Reparametrization Invariance and Some of the Key Properties of Physical Systems: The Relativistic Particle

 Upon applying the canonical quantization the wave equation based on the extended Hamiltonian $\boldsymbol{H}$ (\ref{eq:H_for_tau-time}) becomes:

-This is the familiar non-relativistic Schrodinger equation when the cortinate-time is also the propter-time of the system.
+This is the familiar non-relativistic Schrodinger equation when the coordinate-time is also the proper-time of the system.
 In particular, in the rest frame it implies $\psi\propto exp(-\frac{i(KE+mc^{2})}{\hbar}\tau)$ up to an overall constant factor due to the linear nature of the equation.
 Notice that in the above expression the relativistic factor $\gamma$ has been used to switch from the coordinate-time differentiation $\partial_{t}$ to the proper-time differentiation $\partial_{\tau}$.

 In the presence of a non-trivial gravitational field the equation in the instantaneous rest frame ($\overrightarrow{p}=0$) becomes: